Lusito/blog/src/blog/pages/toilet-papers/138-react-forms-without-state.page.md

 ---
-tags: ["React", "TypeScript", "JavaScript", "Web Development", "Toilet Paper"]
+tags:
+  - "React"
+  - "TypeScript"
+  - "JavaScript"
+  - "Web Development"
+  - "Toilet Paper"
 title: "React Forms Without State"
 description: >
   React forms are often created with state, but this can quickly get complicated and confusing,